arti_client::client

 See the [tor_rtcompat] crate for more information on custom runtimes.

-pub(crate) fn create_inner( runtime: R, config: &TorClientConfig, autobootstrap: BootstrapBehavior, dirmgr_builder: &dyn DirProviderBuilder<R>, dirmgr_extensions: DirMgrExtensions ) -> StdResult<Self, ErrorDetail>
+pub(crate) fn create_inner( runtime: R, config: &TorClientConfig, autobootstrap: BootstrapBehavior, dirmgr_builder: &dyn DirProviderBuilder<R>, dirmgr_extensions: DirMgrExtensions, ) -> StdResult<Self, ErrorDetail>

 Implementation of create_unbootstrapped, split out in order to avoid manually specifying double error conversions.